FernGlow/FGLSortSegmentedControl/README.md

 ## License

-FGSortSegmentedControl is available under the MIT license.
+FGLSortSegmentedControl is available under the MIT license.
 See the LICENSE file for more info.